eratkarpriyanka/ListDemo/README.md

 The following **additional** features are implemented:
 * Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) for getting user confirmation to delete an item from todo list
-* Use model classes to access data
+* Model classes to access data
-* Use Spinner for priority select
+* Spinner for priority select
-* Use Datepicker
+* Datepicker
-* Use reusable Activity to Add and Delete todo item
+* Reusable Activity to Add and Delete todo item

 ## Video Walkthrough